Edd Mann Developer

 Git has two different types of timestamp associated with a commit.
-Although both may typically hold the same value they are used in subtly different ways.
-The author (GIT_AUTHOR_DATE) is the user who originally created the work (i.e. a patch), where as the committer (GIT_COMMITTER_DATE) is the user who last applied the work (i.e. applied patch or rebase).
-The author date is the one displayed when the log is accessed, however, the commit date is used when given the filter (–since, –until) options, which seems a little odd.
-To avoid confusion you can include the committer date within your log display by setting the –format option.
+Although both typically hold the same value, they are used in subtly different ways.
+The author (GIT_AUTHOR_DATE) is the user who originally created the work (i.e. a patch), whereas the committer (GIT_COMMITTER_DATE) is the user who last applied the work (i.e. applied patch or rebase).
+The author date is the one displayed when the log is accessed.
+However, the commit date is used when applying the --since and --until filter options, which seems a little odd.
+To avoid confusion, you can include the committer date within your log display by setting the --format option.

 $ git log --format=fuller